Chairman and Chief Executive Officer

-Under Jacque’s leadership, CH2M has been recognized among the world’s top engineering firms in annual industry rankings in Engineering News-Record and listed among the Ethisphere Institute’s “World’s Most Ethical Companies” for eight consecutive years.
+Under Jacque’s leadership, CH2M has been recognized among the world’s top engineering firms in annual industry rankings in Engineering News-Record and listed among the Ethisphere Institute’s “World’s Most Ethical Companies” for nine consecutive years.
 In 2016, CH2M became the first professional services firm to receive the World Environment Center Gold Medal Award, regarded as the highest commendation of sustainable business and corporate citizenship.
 In 2015, CH2M received the Stockholm International Water Institute’s most prestigious Industry Water Award for global contributions to innovative water reuse technologies.
 As one of the first engineering firms to sign the UN Global Compact and publish its performance via the Global Reporting Initiative, CH2M also stands as the only company in its industry to have received the Catalyst award for innovative organizational approaches and proven, measurable results addressing the recruitment, development and advancement of women.

 An active advocate for business and infrastructure innovation, STEM education and diverse workforce development, Jacque serves on the Executive Committee of the Business Roundtable and chairs its Infrastructure Committee.
 She is also a member of the Business Council and has served on the World Economic Forum Global Advisory Council on Infrastructure, and as a featured contributor to McKinsey’s Voices of the Global Infrastructure Initiative.